North Central Weather

 North Central Forecast

-Sunday Partly cloudy.
+Tuesday Partly cloudy.
 Areas of fog in the east early this morning.
-High (70%) chance of rain in the east this morning, medium (50%) chance elsewhere.
-Slight (30%) of a shower during the afternoon and evening. now falling above 1000 metres.
-Winds W/NW 20 to 30 km/h increasing to 25 to 35 km/h in the evening.
-Daytime maximum temperatures between 8 and 12.
+Slight (30%) chance of a shower in the east during the morning and afternoon.
+Snow possible above 1200 metres.
+Winds W 15 to 25 km/h becoming light in the late evening.
+Daytime maximum temperatures between 11 and 15.